CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 I put the `tinyobjloader` library contents into the `external` folder, so I had to include the relevant header and source file in the project, as well as mark their locations to be included and linked.

+I added the [OpenImageDenoiser](https://github.com/OpenImageDenoise/oidn) library to the `external` folder, and so added the line `include_directories(external/oidn/include)` so that the headers could be read sensibly.
+Additionally, I added the subdirectory `external/oidn`, and linked the `OpenImageDenoise` library to the `target_link_libraries` function.
+This did not end up doing all the necessary linking (see below), but it helped.

+Notably, this required having Intels `tbb` installed; I acheived this by signing up for, and subsequently installing, [Intel Parallel Studio](https://software.intel.com/en-us/parallel-studio-xe).
+Time will tell if I made the right decision.

-Additionally, I decided to compile this all with `C++17`, in case I decided to make use of the `std::filesystem` library (a slight quality of life fix over just calling it via `std::experimental::filesystem`)
+Additionally, I decided to compile this all with `C++17`, in case I decided to make use of the `std::filesystem` library (a slight quality of life fix over just calling it via `std::experimental::filesystem`).
+I admittedly am not sure whether this change actually took.

 #### Moving DLLs